dheidelberger/panel-popup/README.md

 });
 ```

-###### Options
+###### Additional Options

-You can also pass a `callback` in the `options` object that will get called after the popup closes.
+You can also pass a `callback` in the [`options`](#options) object that will get called after the popup closes.
 See the example project for more information about the callback and a few caveats for dealing with javascript scope issues.
 ```javascript
 myPopup.showPopup({
     templateKeys: {